- 5 May 2021

 In the United Kingdom, stroke care accounts for 3-5% of all healthcare spending, and acute stroke is the third leading cause of years of life lost and disability-adjusted life years.
 While the severity of stroke varies from person to person, when stroke patients receive timely diagnoses and treatment, their chances for recovery improve significantly.

-Lynda Sibson, Telemedicine Manager for the East of England Stroke Telemedicine Partnership, will share how the Out of Hours (OOH) East of England Stroke Telemedicine Partnership reduced door-to-needle time and increased administration of thrombolysis from 1% to 41% (in those patients referred to the OOH service only), through technology powered by Visionable.
+Lynda Sibson, Telemedicine Manager for the East of England Stroke Telemedicine Partnership, shared how the Out of Hours (OOH) East of England Stroke Telemedicine Partnership reduced door-to-needle time and increased administration of thrombolysis from 1% to 41% (in those patients referred to the OOH service only), through technology powered by Visionable.

 - Sharing experience from EoE Stroke Telemedicine Partnership and challenges faced with the acute stroke care pathway

 - How the partnership addressed the challenges with clinical technology and the results/outcomes

 - Lessons learned and top tips for NHS networks that want to transform care pathways

 Lynda Sibson, Telemedicine Manager, East of England Stroke Telemedicine Partnership